15 Best LinkedIn CRM Tools for 2026

 What I like about it

 This is the cleanest option when the organization already has a CRM “source of truth” and you want LinkedIn context to show up where reps execute: lead, account, and opportunity records.
+Still weighing whether the subscription earns its cost?
+The benefits of LinkedIn Sales Navigator break down where it pays off.

 It also works well alongside Expandi.
 A common setup is using Expandi to run LinkedIn outreach and engagement, then pushing qualified responses or enriched leads into your CRM where deals, forecasting, and follow-ups live.